Words Matter: How the Language We Use in PT Can Hurt or Heal

 What metaphors or phrases do you use to empower them?

-Share in the comments, or tag us on social:
+Share your comments and tag us on social:

 📲 @ThePhysioGuideNetwork